 Like playing a musical instrument, dancing requires complex cognitive coordination and function.
 Studies using PET imaging have identified regions of the brain that contribute to dance learning and performance.
 These regions include the motor cortex, somatosensory cortex, basal ganglia, and cerebellum.

 Dancing Activates the Brain’s Reward Center

+Dancing combines the therapeutic power of music with physical activity.
 As with any cardio-based workout, dancing causes the release of feel-good neurochemicals, endorphins.
-Dance combined with music, as it turns out, has the added bonus of activating the primal reward centers in the brain.
+When you combine dance and music, you get the added bonus of activating the primal reward centers in the brain.
 One study concluded that dance constitutes a “pleasure double play” in your brain.
 Music stimulates the brain’s reward centers, while dance activates its sensory and motor circuits.

 Not only does dancing stimulate the reward circuit in your brain, but it also activates the hippocampus.
 The hippocampus is the part of the brain primarily responsible for emotions and memory.
 Whenever you dance, it can subconsciously remind you of good feelings at other times when doing it, like at your wedding or just having a good time with friends.

 Dance Lowers Dementia Risk

 Just like learning a musical instrument, language, or any other new skill, learning dance moves takes focus and activates the hippocampus.
 Keeping the hippocampus engaged is key for preventing cognitive decline and dementia.
 One study found that when people between the ages of 63 and 80 were taught dance moves, it had a lasting effect on their brain’s neuroplasticity — the formation of new neural connections.